-Steve Tully was appointed to the role of the South Australian Health and Community Services Complaints Commissioner on 30 April 2012.
+Steve Tully is the immediate past South Australian Health and Community Services Complaints Commissioner.

 Previous to this role and for many years, Steve was the state Electoral Commissioner in South Australia and Victoria.
 Steve has many years’ experience in the executive service within the state public service in SA, principally within the arts, mental health and the Department for Local Government.

 Steve over six years has aimed to improve the safety and quality of health and community services in South Australia, through the provision of a fair and independent means for the assessment, conciliation, investigation and resolution of complaints; as well as the expert evaluation, investigation and reporting on systemic issues of concern.